angular/angular/aio/content/guide/http.md

 A raw error object is not particularly useful as feedback.
 In addition to detecting that an error has occurred, you need to get error details and use those details to compose a user-friendly response.

-Two types of errors can occur.
+Three types of errors can occur.

 * The server backend might reject the request, returning an HTTP response with a status code such as 404 or 500.
 These are error _responses_.

 * Something could go wrong on the client-side such as a network error that prevents the request from completing successfully or an exception thrown in an RxJS operator.
 These errors produce JavaScript `ErrorEvent` objects.

+* The server took too long to respond.
+The timeout can be passed in as an optional parameter with the request object or the `HttpClient`'s request methods.

-`HttpClient` captures both kinds of errors in its `HttpErrorResponse`.
+`HttpClient` captures all three kinds of errors in its `HttpErrorResponse`.
 You can inspect that response to identify the error's cause.

 The following example defines an error handler in the previously defined [ConfigService](#config-service "ConfigService defined").